cisco/mindmeld/docs/source/blueprints/home_assistant.rst

 3. Domain-Intent-Entity Hierarchy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The home assistant blueprint is organized into five domains: Greeting, Smart Home, Time & Dates, Weather and Unknown.
-In contrast with the E-mart example, the home assistant blueprint requires more domains and intents as the application supports more activities.
+In contrast with the Kwik-E-Mart example, the home assistant blueprint requires more domains and intents as the application supports more activities.
 For example, turning on and off the lights require two intents, one for turning on and one for turning off.
 Similar logic applies for turning on/off appliance, closing/opening doors, locking/unlocking doors, etc, ...

 Below is the full list of intents for every domain: